 Appalachian Craft Brewery is located in downtown Hendersonville (822 Locust St) and specializes in making small batches of craft beer.

 Nantahala Brewing Company is located in downtown Bryson City.
 Nantahala Brewing Company’s inaugural beer is made with pale malt and a generous amount of crystal malts.
 Appalachian Trail Extra (ATX) Pale Ale is a lighter golden version of the Nantahala Pale Ale with a crisp dry flavor and a touch of bitterness.
 Their tasting room opened in 2011.

 Oskar Blues Brewery opened the largest brewery in the Carolinas in Brevard in December 2012 and will produce 56,000 barrels of beer a year.
 Take a tour any day of the week.
 Some specialty draft ales will be only available at the brewery tasting room, with includes a restaurant and music venue.
 Oskar Blues Brewery main location is in Longmont, Colorado, opening in 1997.
-Oskar Blues launched the canning operation in 2002, the first American Craft Brewery to brew and can their beer.
+Oskar Blues is the first American Craft Brewery to brew and can their beer.
 See our Oskar Blues Brewery Guide.